The Tech Support Industry

 - PC optimization

-Additionally, the experts at SGP work with new and existing businesses of all sizes, merchants rejected or terminated by another credit processor, as well as those with bad credit or high chargebacks.
+Additionally, the experts at SecureGlobalPay work with new and existing businesses of all sizes, merchants rejected or terminated by another credit processor, as well as those with bad credit or high chargebacks.

 What’s required when applying for a tech support merchant account

-An online or retail business can start applying for a tech support merchant account today.
+An online or retail business can start applying for a Merchant Account for Tech Support today.
 To begin, merchants should fill out SGP’s online application.
 To keep the process moving along, businesses should have the below items on hand to make available to processors and underwriters:

 - A valid, government-issued ID, such as a driver’s license